ayuba-dn/retail-cart/README.md

 4. **Internalization**: Add support for multiple languages using a library like Transloco to make the application accessible to a wider audience.

 5. **Environment Variables**: Use environment variables to avoid hardcoded values and allow the injection of unique values per environment, such as API URLs.

+6. **Integration with External Logging and Monitoring Tools**: Currently, our logging service writes logs to the console.
+The plan is to integrate with providers like Datadog, AWS CloudWatch, etc., to enhance logging and monitoring capabilities.

 ## Further Help